yssuresh1981/Learning_ML/README.md

 # ML-Mastery_Course
-This will contain all the Google Colab files  that is used fir learning machine learning
+This will contain all the Google Colab files  that is used for learning machine learning